TorroesPrime/RoomOneOhOne/design/CLS_exit.md

 returns a description containing an exit and its associated destination.

-###switchLock–
+switchLock–

-changes the isLocked attribute to its other state, false if already true and true is already false.
+: changes the isLocked attribute to its other state, false if already true and true is already false.